dee-at-twilio/conv-relay-scheduling/README.md

 - A Twilio account.
 - A Twilio [phone number](https://www.twilio.com/docs/phone-numbers).
 Twilio free trial gives you a small preloaded balance.
 Purchase a number as detailed [here](https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account#get-your-first-phone-number).
 - An API key for the LLM powering your scheduling agent.
 Eg. OpenAI
-- [Airtable](https://airtable.com/) as the scheduling backend for the demo featured in this blog.
+- SQLite as the scheduling backend for the demo featured in this blog.
 - Python 3.13 or later installed
 - A free [ngrok](https://ngrok.com/download) account